-"While the BI tools have the capability to merge data from different data sources on the fly, it still requires a combination of technical skills and data understanding to make this happen," said Ramesh Hariharan, CTO at consultancy LatentView Analytics.
-That limits scalability and increases the time it takes to analyze data and deliver BI insights, Hariharan added.
+"While the BI tools have the capability to merge data from different data sources on the fly, it still requires a combination of technical skills and data understanding," said Ramesh Hariharan, CTO at consultancy LatentView Analytics.
+That limits scalability and increases the time it takes to analyze data, Hariharan added.
 To help speed that up, he recommended creating a data catalog that contains information about data sources and lineage for users.

-Other types of data integration challenges require navigating various technical tradeoffs.
-For example, Sameer Dixit, general manager of data, analytics and AI/machine learning at consulting services firm Persistent Systems, said his team ran into problems refreshing Microsoft Power BI reports on the fly from a Google BigQuery cloud data warehouse at one customer.
-The team found it could refresh the reports in memory instead, but performance was constrained by the hardware used, Dixit said.
+Other types of data integration challenges require technical tradeoffs.
+For example, Sameer Dixit, general manager of data, analytics and AI/machine learning at consulting services firm Persistent Systems, said his team ran into problems refreshing Microsoft Power BI reports on the fly from a customer's Google BigQuery cloud data warehouse.
+The team found it could refresh the reports in memory instead, but Dixit said performance was constrained by the hardware being used.

-Dixit's team also faced challenges in harmonizing different file formats used by a client's source systems.
+Dixit's team also faced challenges in harmonizing different file formats used by another client's source systems.
 It explored creating a separate extract, transform and load (ETL) mapping for each file, but that would have taken too much time, he said.
-A better approach involved writing a Java application to bring all the files into a common format that could be processed efficiently in a single ETL job.
+Instead, it wrote a Java application to bring all the files into a common format that could be processed efficiently in a single ETL job.

 2. Data quality issues

-The root cause can be a lack of understanding about the importance of proper data management across an organization.
-When deploying BI tools, Bijjal recommended that organizations create a data collection process that involves everyone in thinking about how to ensure data is entered accurately, along with a data management strategy that provides a solid foundation to track the entire data lifecycle.
+The root cause can be a lack of understanding about the importance of proper data management among users.
+Bijjal recommended that, when organizations deploy BI tools, they create a data collection process that involves everyone in thinking about how to ensure data is accurate, along with a data management strategy that provides a solid foundation to track the entire data lifecycle.

 3. Data silos with inconsistent information

 Siloed systems are another common business intelligence challenge.
-Data completeness is a necessity for using BI to speed up and improve business decision-making, but Bijjal said it's difficult for BI tools to access siloed data with varying permission levels and security settings.
-BI and data management teams must break down silos and harmonize the data in them upfront to get the desired results, she added.
+Data completeness is a necessity for effective BI, but Bijjal said it's difficult for BI tools to access siloed data with varying permission levels and security settings.
+BI and data management teams must break down silos and harmonize the data in them to have the desired impact on business decision-making, she added.

 Many organizations struggle with that, though, due to a lack of internal data standards in different departments and business units.

-Inconsistent data in silos can lead to multiple versions of the truth, said Garegin Ordyan, head of analytics at data integration vendor Fivetran Inc. Business users then see different results for key performance indicators (KPIs) and other business metrics that are labeled similarly.
+Inconsistent data in silos can lead to multiple versions of the truth, said Garegin Ordyan, head of analytics at data integration vendor Fivetran Inc. Business users then see different results for KPIs and other business metrics that are labeled similarly in separate systems.
 To avoid that, Ordyan recommended starting with a well-defined data modeling layer and clear definitions for each KPI and metric.

 4. Creating a data-driven culture

 Nair said BI managers need to enlist business leaders from all parts of an organization to help drive a cultural shift that prioritizes the use of data analysis to inform decision-making.
-It's also important to include middle managers in facilitating that change, he said.
+Middle managers should also be included to facilitate the change in business operations, he said.